firebase/firebaseui-web/demo/README.md

     <link type="text/css" rel="stylesheet" href="dist/firebaseui.css" />
 ```

-Then replace that with snippet provided in the CDN installation section found at
+Then replace that with the snippet provided in the CDN installation section found at
 [https://github.com/firebase/firebaseui-web/blob/master/README.md](https://github.com/firebase/firebaseui-web/blob/master/README.md).

 Finally, ensure you are in the `demo/` folder (and not the root directory of FirebaseUI), and run: